TravisPritchardODEQ/TMDL_database/README.md

 To use the import functions, you need ODBC connections to AWQMS and to Stations.

-The database functions uses the following packages:
+The database functions uses the following R packages:

 - DBI
 - glue